-The Student Health Center is dedicated to promoting health and well-being from the foundation of Catholic Identity guidelines for University communities and based on the principles of Catholic Social teachings and Catholic Health Care: the care and dignity of the individual, attention to the needs of the marginalized and disenfranchised, respect for workers, care of the environment, and the promotion of peace and nonviolence in the world.
-St. Thomas University has the unique advantage of providing an intimate, family education model aimed at developing leaders for life.
+The Student Health Center is dedicated to promoting health and well-being from the foundation of Catholic Identity guidelines for University communities.
+Our work is based upon the principles of Catholic Social Teachings and Catholic Health Care: the care and dignity of the individual, attending the needs of the marginalized and disenfranchised, respect for workers, care of the environment, and the promotion of peace and nonviolence in our world.
+At St. Thomas University, we have the unique advantage of providing an intimate, family education model, aimed at 'developing leaders for life.'
+The Student Health Center staff generally holds a master (or above) level certification, in addition to contracted health care services provided by Jessie Trice Community Health Center, Inc.